jayanth-rajakumar/ledmat/docs/index.md

 This has a 6 digit 7-segment display panel, and plugs into a stackmat timer via a standard audio jack.
 The stackmat outputs whatever time is on its display through a series of digital pulses.
 These pulses are received by the display and processed to convert them back to regular integers.
 Finally the time is displayed on the large 7-segment panel.

+As seen in the photo above, this project only shows 5 digits, so the thousandth digit is omitted.
+However, this does not prevent it from being used in competitions until WCA regulations change.

+I also want to keep the software and hardware completely open source, so that anyone can use it and improve upon it in the future.

+Here is a video showcasing the features of the final product:

+<iframe width="560" height="420" src="http://www.youtube.com/embed/PdUpv4ycwWA?color=white&theme=light"></iframe>

 ## The data transmission protocol

 ![raw data](https://raw.github.com/jayanth-rajakumar/ledmat/master/docs/rawpacket.PNG)

 This is what the audio signal output by the stackmat looks like, when it is at 0:00:00.
 It was recorded with audacity from a computer through the audio jack.
+The timer outputs such a signal about every 0.15 seconds, giving the current state of the timer.
+The first task is to be able to decode this data.

 Since I did not discover this on my own, I’m just going to link a couple of sources that explain the serial protocol.
 The first is from the ‘Selfmade Stackmat Display’ by German programmer Florian Weingarten back in 2008.
 It was something very similar to what I did, except he used discrete components and a custom PCB, which means it would be very hard to make for anyone who is not familiar with electronics.
 It was encased in a box with a 7-segment display panel and buttons to save times and display averages.
 You can [see what it looked like here.](https://www.youtube.com/watch?v=Fj_J42mBATY)